Pittsworth, Queensland: History

 The first known people to have lived on the land surrounding Pittsworth are the Giabal people.

 Situated on the Darling Downs, Pittsworth owes its existence to that great explorer and botanist Allan Cunningham who in early June 1827 discovered and named the area around Warwick and to the north, the Darling Downs.
-It was not until 1840 that the Leslie brothers arrived on the Darling Downs with stock for pastoral settlement and on the second arrival camped on the banks of the Condamine River close to which is now Leslie Crossing.

 Early settlement was driven by the taking up of land for the Beauaraba pastoral station.
 The town grew up around a wayside hotel, named the Beauaraba, which attracted itinerant rural workers and local landholders.

 In 1877, 43000 acres were resumed from the Beauaraba pastoral run and offered for selection on 17 April 1877.